fern-demo/akamai-config/fern/markdown-content/v1/Development/developer-tools/dev-environment-tutorial.md

 ...
 INFO  c.a.devpops.connector.ConnectorMain - Sandbox Client running on port: 9550
 ```

 2. Validate that the new business logic is applied for the "Go Premium" AJAX call.
-If it is correct, the new EdgeWorkers code bundle is ready for upload and activation to the {{COMPANY_NICKNAME}} delivery networks.
+If it is correct, the new EdgeWorkers code bundle is ready for upload and activation to the <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> delivery networks.
 For example: `http://we.makeedgeworkerscoding.fun:9550/getpremium`

 3. This yields a JSON payload from the EdgeWorker instead of the content origin: